hansmach1ne/opencats_zero-days/SQLI_imports_errors.md

 OpenCats version 0.9.6 PHP7.2 suffers from SQL injection vulnerability.
 This allows attackers control over the application's database.

-User has control over entriesPerPage variable, which allows SQL injection in SELECT statement via GET 'importID' parameter.
+User has control over data that gets passed inside SQL query, which allows SQL injection in SELECT statement via GET 'importID' parameter.

 #Poc
 Decided to test this with sqlmap.
 Let's exfiltrate username and password hashes from the database.